Feature Articles - Aging

 - Can you bring your pet?

 - Choose the facility that meets your needs.
 Moving is difficult, but do not stay in a facility that is not right for you.

-For more information, go to Guide to Choosing a Nursing Home by Centers for Medicare and Medicaid Services, online at http://medicare.gov/publications/pubs/pdf/02174.pdf.
+For more information, see Your Guide to Choosing a Nursing Home or Other Long-Term Care by Centers for Medicare and Medicaid Services at http://medicare.gov/publications/pubs/pdf/02174.pdf.